-We know that health and wellbeing encompasses the whole person.
-It involves issues of ethics, mental wellbeing, social justice and cultural competency.
-Only through integrative and crossdisciplinary collaborations that connect the arts, humanities, social services and sciences across our campuses can we meet emerging needs in 21st century healthcare in Wisconsin and the nation.
+We know that health and wellbeing encompass the whole person.
+They involve issues of ethics, mental wellbeing, social justice and cultural competency.
+Only through integrative, cross-disciplinary collaborations can we meet emerging needs in 21st-century healthcare in Wisconsin and the nation.